 It is considered that parking provision is primarily the responsibility of the property owner or occupier.
 The Plan requires that all new development, redevelopment, or changes of activity within an existing building, provide parking and loading facilities in accordance with defined standards.
-The parking standards are set at a level that is intended to cater for all but the heaviest parking demands of the year.
-There may be particular developments where there is significantly lower demand for off-street parking than is required by the Plan.
-In these cases an application for resource consent can be made to determine whether a lower parking provision is acceptable.

-However, www.ithin the Business 1 and H zones of Oamaru town many sites are small and can do not supply on-site parking.
+Within the Business 1 and H zones of Oamaru town many sites are small and do not supply on-site parking.
 In addition, pedestrian access, convenience and other amenity values may be adversely affected by on-site parking.
-The council is not going to require on-site parking, but will provide public car parks where appropriate.
+The council will provide public car parks where appropriate.
 The Council may consider other mechanisms for funding the provision of these car parks such as special rates.